 If you’re not feeling well on your current medication, you shouldn’t suffer just because your doctor is not familiar with other types of medication.

 Rather than getting upset at your doctor for not wanting to prescribe a medication he/she is not comfortable prescribing to you, my suggestion is for you to do the following:

-- Educate yourself.
+1. Educate yourself.
 Read through the above-listed articles and get a copy of my new eBook on optimizing medications free by entering your email below!

 Please note, some patients resort to ordering T4/T3 medications off the internet.
 I do not recommend this, due to quality concerns and the potential for overdosing yourself.
 You should always work with a qualified healthcare practitioner to optimize your medications!